robertpuccinelli/robertpuccinelli.github.io/_posts/2017-07-05-antibiotic-resistance-reporting.md

 This project was conceived at the end of 2016 as I was considering solutions for meeting the various antibiotic challenges that were accepting applications at the time.
 Unfortunately, I was underprepared and didn't submit an application while I could.
 Since then, the idea has continued to incubate in my mind for several months before being transcribed into a steno pad, followed by an electronic notebook, now followed by my website.
 I believe this modern approach would revolutionize how we characterize antibiotic resistances and ultimately other medical complications.
 As a result, the trajectory of global antibiotic resistance would be stalled or even reverted by more efficient and informed treatments.

-**If I truly believe this is a revolutionary idea - *Why post it openly on this website?***
+**If I believe this is a great idea - why post it openly on this website?**

-I agree that it probably is quite naive for me to do this, but I don't have the resources that I need to execute this idea in a timely manner and I believe this idea should be realized.
-By posting it in the open, it will only be a matter of time before someone stumbles across it or the data scientists at Google discover what their web crawler has uncovered.
+I agree that it probably is quite naive for me to do this, but I currently don't have the resources that I need to execute this idea in a timely manner and I believe this idea should be realized.
 I wasn't able to join the well funded challenges several months ago, so I have started my own.
-Can I produce this system before another company?
+Can I produce this system before another organization?
 It is true that I would really like to be the one who sees this idea come to fruition, but I believe that the benefit that the world would receive from this system would out do any benefit that I would receive.
 Why should I hold back tangible technological advancements for my own personal gain?

-The clock has started ticking and it is only a matter of time before either I or some unknown character produces this system.
+The clock has long been ticking and it is only a matter of time before either I or some unknown character produces this system.

-Let's get going - Game on.
+Let's get going.

 ## Objective: